coreyryanhanson/ComfyQR/README.md

 A set of ComfyUI nodes to dynamically create QR image layers for generative QR art without the hassle of leaving the webui.

-Everything in this pack is for the purpose of creating patterns.
+Everything in this pack is for the creation of patterns.
 If you would like to evaluate rendered patterns for scannability, check out the companion project [Comfy QR Validation Nodes](https://gitlab.com/sofuego-comfy-nodes/comfy-qr-validation-nodes).
 Any workflow in the example that ends with "validated" assume the installation of the validation pack as well.

 This repository is managed publicly on [Gitlab](https://gitlab.com/sofuego-comfy-nodes/comfy-qr), but also mirrored on [Github](https://github.com/coreyryanhanson/comfy-qr).
 Please submit any [issues](https://gitlab.com/sofuego-comfy-nodes/comfy-qr/-/issues) or [pull requests](https://gitlab.com/sofuego-comfy-nodes/comfy-qr/-/merge_requests) to the gitlab repo.